GoPlausible/.github/profile/README.md

 ### UseCase:

 **Note: The NoOp calls without args will be rejected with error.
-This is being tried as a security practice**
+This is being examined as a security practice**

 ```mermaid
   flowchart TB